Welcome to Year 5!

 Homework

-- Children should aim to be reading independently at home and reflecting on what they have read in their Reading Contact book.
+- You should aim to be reading a variety of texts independently and aloud at home for at least 10 minutes a day and reflecting on what you have read in your Reading Contact book.

-- Regular practice of spellings (using Spelling Shed or alternatives) and times tables (using Times Tables Rock Stars) is also expected.
-These will be tested weekly.
+- Regular practice of spelling rules and times tables / division facts (using Times Tables Rock Stars if you wish) is also expected.

-If they need any help, be sure to ask in class.
-If possible, try to get into a routine with a specific time/day/place to complete homework each week.
+If you need any help, be sure to ask in class.
+If possible, try to get into a routine with a specific time/day/place to complete tasks each week.

 Useful Websites